graalvm/vscode-extensions/micronaut/README.md

   * provide a project name
   * provide a base package name
   * pick the project language (Java, Kotlin, Groovy)
-  * pick the project features
+  * pick the project features:

   ![Micronaut Project Features](images/micronaut-project-features_view.png)

   * pick the build tool (Maven or Gradle)
   * pick the test framework (JUnit, Spock, Kotlintest)

-Finally, you are asked to select the destination folder on your local disk and whether to open the created project in new editor or add to the current workspace.
+Finally, you are asked to select the destination folder on your local disk and whether to open the created project in a new editor or add it to the current workspace.

 The GUI part of the Micronaut extension adds a new view to the Explorer activity, which shows Micronaut projects in the current workspace.